antmicro/embench-tester/README.md

 ## Embench tester

-This project is an open source tool designed for benchmarking CPU cores available in the [LiteX SoC builder](https://github.com/enjoy-digital/litex)
+This project is an open source tool for benchmarking CPU cores available in the [LiteX SoC builder](https://github.com/enjoy-digital/litex)
-The cores are tested using the using the [Embench](https://github.com/embench/embench-iot) open source test suite for embedded systems.
+The cores are tested with the [Embench](https://github.com/embench/embench-iot) open source test suite for embedded systems.

-LiteX is a toolset for System-on-a-Chip designing with many CPU cores designs and multiple architectures e.g. RISC-V, OpenPOWER or OpenRISC.
+LiteX is a toolset for building Systems-on-a-Chip with many CPU cores and with support for multiple architectures, e.g. RISC-V, OpenPOWER or OpenRISC.

-Embench on the other hand is new open source test suite for embedded systems.
-Project achieves its goal by executing Embench tests on simulated minimalistic SoC design, with a core design we want to benchmark.
+Embench tester project achieves its goal by executing Embench tests on simulated minimalistic SoC designs featuring core designs that the user wants to benchmark.
-After execution results are avaiable in absolute and relative form.
+Once the tests are done, the execution results are provided in absolute and relative forms.
-Absolute results are time in ms to finish test, and relative is compared to ARM Cortex M4 core.
+Absolute results show the time that was needed to finish the test, while relative results show performance in relation to the reference Arm Cortex M4 core

 ## Project files